 Extra disinfectant wipes for gym equipment will be available.

-In accordance with university and CDC guidelines, the RWC will require face coverings in all inside spaces and in all outdoor areas where students can’t maintain physical distance of 6 feet.
+In accordance with university and CDC guidelines, the RWC will require face coverings in all inside spaces at all times.

 When the RWC closed its physical spaces in March, it created RWC+, an online extension of the RWC that includes a variety of programs to reduce stress by staying active.
 From virtual group fitness classes to esports leagues, RWC+ allows Knights to continue to connect with the UCF community from anywhere.